Foods that reduce stress levels are very much needed in today's stressful world. Stress is an unavoidable part of life.

 Stress has been shown to reduce the healthy diversity of gut bacteria which can contribute to the temporary flattening of natural fluctuations in body temperature.

 Artichokes are considered one of the foods that reduce stress levels because it contains essentials for a healthy response because it is high in magnesium, potassium, and vitamins C and K.

 Whole eggs are one of the very few foods that are rich in choline.

 Choline is a nutrient necessary for the production of acetylcholine, a neurotransmitter that impacts the portions of the brain in charge of regulating mood and reducing stress.

 They also contain vitamin D, which helps relieve anxiety and depression.

-One of the stress relieving foods for those with sweet tooth is dark chocolate because it is a healthier option.
+One of the foods that reduce stress levels for those with a 'sweet tooth' is dark chocolate because it is a healthier option.